slowernews/wisdom-tldr/chapters/introduction.md

 - the richer you get the more expensive happiness becomes
 - we only stay happy, productive and inspired when we uncover our true personality.
 - doing what you like is freedom. liking what you do is happiness.

+> *"Angels can fly because they can take themselves lightly."
+-- G.K.
+Chasterton*
 -->

 > *"Happiness is when what you think, what you say, and what you do are in harmony."